FK Moravac Mrštane

-FK Moravac Mrštane (ФК Моравац Мрштане) is a football club based in Mrštane, Serbia.
-They compete in the Jablanica Intermunicipal League, the sixth tier of the national league system.
+FSU Moravac 1947 (ФК Моравац Мрштане) is a football club based in Mrštane, Serbia.
+They compete in the Gradska Liga Leskovac (City League Leskovac), the 7th tier of the national league system.

 History

 The club was founded on 21 May 1947.
 They finished as Niš Zone League champions in the 2011–12 season and earned promotion to the third tier.
 The club won the Serbian League East in the 2013–14 season and got promoted to the Serbian First League, reaching the second tier for the first time in history.
 However, after finishing 13th in the 2014–15 season, they were immediately relegated back to the Serbian League East.
 The club would spend the next six seasons in the third tier, before suffering relegation to the fourth tier in 2021.

+They were known as FK Moravac Orion until they withdrew in 2024 and were refounded as FSU Moravac 1947.